The Art of War (Machiavelli book): Critique

-While Machiavelli's influence as a military theorist is often given a back seat to his writings as a political philosopher, that he considered Dell'arte della guerra to be his most important work is clear from his discussions of the military science and soldiery in other works.
-For example, in The Prince he declares that "a prince should have no other object, no any other thought, nor take anything as his art but that of war and its orders and discipline; for that is the only art which is of concern to one who commands."

-In the course of the sixteenth century twenty-one editions appeared and it was translated into French, English, German, and Latin.
+In the course of the sixteenth century twenty-one editions appeared, and it was translated into French, English, German, and Latin.
 Montaigne named Machiavelli next to Caesar, Polybius, and Commynes as an authority on military affairs.
 Although in the seventeenth century changing military methods brought other writers to the fore, Machiavelli was still frequently quoted.
 In the eighteenth century, the Marshal de Saxe leaned heavily on him when he composed his Reveries upon the Art of War (1757), and Algarotti—though without much basis—saw in Machiavelli the master who has taught Frederick the Great the tactics by which he astounded Europe.
 Like most people concerned with military matters, Jefferson had Machiavelli's Art of War in his library, and when the War of 1812 increased American interest in problems of war, The Art of War was brought out in a special American edition."

-This continued interest in Machiavelli as a military thinker was not only caused by the fame of his name; some of the recommendations made in the Art of War—those on training, discipline, and classification, for instance—gained increasing practical importance in early modern Europe when armies came to be composed of professionals coming from the most different social strata.
-This does not mean that the progress of military art in the sixteenth century—in drilling, in dividing an army into distinct units, in planning and organizing campaigns-was due to the influence of Machiavelli.
-Instead, the military innovators of the time were pleased to find a work in which aspects of their practice were explained and justified.
-Moreover, in the sixteenth century, with its wide knowledge of ancient literature and its deep respect for classical wisdom, it was commonly held that the Romans owed their military triumphs to their emphasis on discipline and training.
-Machiavelli's attempt to present Roman military organization as the model for the armies of his time was therefore not regarded as extravagant.
-At the end of the sixteenth century, for instance, Justus Lipsius, in his influential writings on military affairs, also treated the Roman military order as a permanently valid model.